repzilon/ultrastarfox/README.md

 ## Building on macOS

-** Tested on an old Intel MacBook Pro Retina 2015, with a newer macOS thanks to OpenCore Legacy Patcher.
+**Tested on an old Intel MacBook Pro Retina 2015, with a newer macOS thanks to OpenCore Legacy Patcher.
 No idea if it works on Apple Silicon Macs.**

 Requirements: macOS (tested on Sonoma), DOSBox-X, git

-Install Homebrew : ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``
+Install Homebrew: ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``

 Install DOSBOX-X from Homebrew: ``brew install dosbox-x``